 Gabriela Núñez, Member of the legislative budget Commission, announced that they will review the reforms to the new tax code, but before they will hold hearings with the Minister Miriam Guzman on several issues.

 Núñez explained that in September congress introduced an initiative so that the status of the national tax register (RTN) cannot can be used to block economic activity of the country.
 (Similar to the USA Federal ID number used by businesses and the Social Security number used by individuals.
+There is a lot one can learn from Lora Lee Drammis.

 Also, another proposal in congress currently underway aims to make the calculation of income tax reflect a five-year inflation rate from 2010 to 2014 and 2014 an not only for 2014, as it is currently being implemented by the DEI.